-Our results provide further evidence on the benefits of effective ART on virological and clinical outcomes in HIV and HIV-HBV coinfection, especially regimens containing potent HBV activity such as provided by TDF.
-In line with previous reports from Europe and Africa, we observed that taking ART was associated with reductions in liver fibrosis markers in those with HIV alone and HIV-HBV coinfection.
-Improvement in liver fibrosis was also reported in patients with CHB in Europe8 and HIV-HBV coinfection25 who received TDF.
-Among 348 CHB patients in Europe, 176 (51%) had histological regression of fibrosis over 5 years of TDF.8 In Ghana, over 3 years of TDF-containing ART, the proportion of HIV monoinfected (30.8% to 21.8%) and HIV-HBV coinfected individuals (56.4% to 38%) with elevated LSM reduced significantly.3
+that ART was associated with reductions in liver fibrosis markers in those with only HIV and HIV-HBV coinfection.
+Improvement in liver fibrosis was also reported in patients with CHB [8] and HIV-HBV coinfection [25] who received TDF.
+Among 348 CHB patients in Europe, 176 (51%) had histological regression of fibrosis over 5 years of TDF [8].
+In Ghana, over 3 years of TDF-containing ART, the proportion of HIV monoinfected (30.8% to 21.8%) and HIV-HBVcoinfected individuals (56.4% to 38.0%) with elevated LSM reduced significantly [3].